loribonna/PatriotsRTES/README.md

 The ptask library provides access to an interface for aperiodic and periodic tasks, built on top of the *pthread* library.

-## Files
+## Modules

-The projects consists of 3 files:
+The projects consists of 3 modules:
-- `patriots.c`: contains the `main` function.
+- `patriots`: contains the `main` function.
 Performs the initialization of the system and spawns the launcher and display tasks and then checks for a keyboard event.
-- `gestor.c`: contains the environment management and display functions.
+- `gestor`: contains the environment management and display functions.
 The environment's main purpose is to keep the state of the data displayed and permit to have a common container for the position of all entities on the screen.
 This allows to check for collisions precisely and efficiently.
-- `launchers.c`: contains the functions necessary to create and manage the movement of the missiles.
+- `launchers`: contains the functions necessary to create and manage the movement of the missiles.
 It also contains the fifo-queue managers for the attacker and defender queues.